Safe Area Physical Barricades Power Transmission Device Operating Controls

 Ignoring Regular Maintenance

 Physical barriers degrade.
 Locks jam.
-Here's the thing — sensors fail.
-On top of that, power controls develop faults.
-In practice, yet many facilities treat these systems as "install and forget. " The result?
+Sensors fail.
+Think about it: yet many facilities treat these systems as "install and forget.
+Think about it: " The result?
+Power controls develop faults.
 Barricades that don't close properly, controls that give false readings, and workers who lose confidence in the system.

 Schedule quarterly inspections.
 Test interlocks monthly.
 Replace worn components before they become hazards.